algbio/panvc-founders/README.md

 We provide the following data files for use with PanVC.

+To build PanVC, please follow the instructions on the [repository page of PanVC](https://gitlab.com/dvalenzu/PanVC/-/tree/PanVC-2.0-rc-tsnorri).

 ## Take-one-out experiment with human chromosome 22

 To do the experiment, please download the reads listed below and do one of the following: